caleighteahan/Project_1/README.md

 Despite this population decline, our analysis was not able to ultimately prove our hypothesis that the Covid-19 pandemic had a negative and long lasting effect on the total California real estate market.

+Our data sources in the folder labeled 'data' and our code in the folder 'Our_Notebooks"